Blacklotus89898/Sports-Center-Management-System/README.md

 |Anders Woodruff|[AndersWoodruff](https://github.com/AndersWoodruff)|Software Engineering|U1|

 ### Project Overview
-This project consists of making a Sports System Center (SCS), a platformed aimed at facilitating the management and participation of various fitness classes.
+This project consists of making a Sports System Center (SCS), a platform aimed at facilitating the management and participation of various fitness classes.

 For the Owner, the application will provide the ability to manage the sports center's offerings, including editing class types, instructor details, and operational hours.
 They will also have the authority to approve new classes suggested by instructors.

 Instructors will have the flexibility to propose new class types for approval and organize sessions for existing classes.
 This allows them to dynamically contribute to the center's offerings based on customer demand and their expertise.

-Customers will be able to view the available classes and schedule, register for sessions, and manage their registrations through personal accounts.
+Customers will be able to view the available classes and schedules, register for sessions, and manage their registrations through personal accounts.
 This customer-facing aspect of the application aims to enhance engagement and streamline the process of participating in fitness classes.

 ## Individual Roles and Efforts